port

 Upon arrival at Drogarati, disembark the coach and follow your guide on foot down a flight of steps that leads into the cavern, noticing the curious orange and yellow stalactites and stalagmites that line the path.
 One of the cave's chambers has such excellent acoustics that concerts are occasionally held here in summer.

 Proceed north through Sami to the subterranean Lake Melissani.
-A small boat will be waiting to take you on a breathtaking trip across its mysteriously salty, subterranean water.
-You will find yourself surrounded by a vast, shimmering play of blue and violet colors, created by the sun filtering through a hole in the ceiling more than 100 feet overhead.
+A small boat waits to take you across its mysteriously salty, subterranean water.
+You will find yourself surrounded by a vast, shimmering play of blue and violet colors created by the sun filtering through a hole in the ceiling more than 100 feet overhead.
 The headwater is in Argostoli, and it enters the cave by traveling across the island and through holes in the coastline.

-Please note: Participants must be able to negotiate approximately 165 steps and a steep incline.
-Due to the natural environment of the caves, the steps may be slippery.
+Please note: Terrain includes approximately 165 steps and a steep incline.
+Not advisable for guests using a wheelchair or for those with mobility limitations.
+The steps may be slippery.
 Wear comfortable, non-skid walking shoes.